Birgitte Hansen is a senior scientist, PhD at the Department of Groundwater and Quaternary Geology

 program.
 Integration of different data types and synthesis of knowledge are main fields of research.

-Research interest under the frame of medical geology includes specifically iodine and nitrate in
+Her research interest within medical geology include specifically iodine and nitrate in

 She is an external lecturer in groundwater chemistry at Geosciences, Aarhus University, a member